chipembere/Protein-Analysis/README.md

 windows, remove the quotation marks from the path then enter).
 After that the code will write all the files mentioned above.

+Linux/Mac clustalw2 path input should look like:

+/Users/user_name/Downloads/clustalw-2.1-macosx/clustalw2

+Making sure there are no spaces after the two at the end.

 Windows clustalw2 path input should look like:

 C:\Program Files (x86)\ClustalW2\clustalw2.exe